-Flower from non-organic wheat should be avoided, basically just as sugar in general, as it has proven to weaken our entire energy system.
-Hence, increasingly numbers of people suffer from gluten intolerance, which is mainly caused by GMO manufactured wheats.
-Instead eat 100% organic and gluten free grains, like buckwheat, wild rice, rye, oat, quinoa, or sourdough.
+Flour from non-organic wheat should be avoided, just as sugar, as it has proven to weaken our entire energy system.
+Hence, increasing numbers of people suffer from gluten intolerance, which is mainly caused by GMO-manufactured wheat.
+Instead eat 100% organic and gluten-free grains, like buckwheat, wild rice, rye, oat, quinoa, or sourdough.

 Like dairy, the human body is not designed to digest large amounts of meat.
 Meat should be eaten as an occasional treat, just as our ancestors did.
-The increased consumption of meat in Asian countries is resulting into an increased rate of Western health issues like cancer, heart disease, diabetes, and obesity.
+The increased consumption of meat in Asian countries is resulting in an increased rate of Western health issues like cancer, heart disease, diabetes, and obesity.
 Animal protein promotes cell growth of cancer and other chronic diseases.
-It fluids the body with high amounts of glucose which results in an increased need for insulin to process it.
+It fluids the body with high amounts of glucose resulting in an increased need for insulin to process it.
 The body requires more hours to digest it; hence, the food starts to putrefy in the body.

-If you don’t recognize an ingredient, it is very likely that your body won’t either.
+If you don’t recognize an ingredient, most certainly your body won’t either.
 Toxins like mercury can’t be processed nor drained by our organic structure and thus accumulate in the body.
 Mercury is highly present in most fish (related to the quality of water) and meat (related to vaccines).

 Our regular food has become very toxic due to its process with added chemicals.
 Glyphosate is one of the most commonly used herbicides in the world for GMO (Genetically Modified Organism) foods and is damaging to our overall health.
 Glyphosate destroys not only the weeds and crops but also our gut bacteria.
-Not labeling the toxins in our food properly is a major concern because the human body exists tenfold more out of bacteria than cells, we need bacteria to survive.
+Not labeling the toxins in our food properly is a concerning because the human body exists tenfold more out of bacteria than cells.
+We need bacteria to survive.

 Consumption of toxic food and sugar takes away our taste in natural sweets like berries and other sweet fruits.
 Changing our diets with less sugar increases our sense of taste for natural foods.
 By changing our food intake, we can reclaim our sense of taste.